Enforce Okta Device Trust for managed Windows computers

 Trusted Platform Module (TPM)

-To leverage the security benefits of TPM, see Enhance Windows Device Trust security with Trusted Platform Module (TPM).
+See Enhance Windows Device Trust security with Trusted Platform Module (TPM).

-Schedule the Registration Task to run when end users are on the corporate network
+Schedule the registration task to run when end users are on the corporate network

-- Immediately after it is installed
+• Immediately after it's installed

-- Whenever the user logs on to the computer
+• Whenever the user logs on to the computer

-- Once every 24 hours, starting with the time that the Registration Task first ran.
+• Once every 24 hours, starting with the time that the Registration Task first ran.

 Automatic certificate renewal can only occur when end users are on the corporate network